twilio-professional-services/flex-project-template/docs/docs/building/02_merge-future-updates.md

 ---
 sidebar_label: Merge future updates
-sidebar_position: 2
-title: Managing future updates from the template
+title: Merging future template updates
 ---

 As outlined on [GitHub docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), when creating a new repository from a template, you will be creating a repository with no history.
 One of the benefits of using the template this way instead of forking is that you can make it private.